Adrita-Khan/Adrita-Khan/README.md

 - *Nuclear physics*
 - *Interdisciplinary Research*

-I am actively seeking **Master's and Ph.D.** opportunities, with a strong commitment to continuous learning and skill development, especially in the **STEM** (Science, Technology, Engineering, and Mathematics) fields.
-I believe in the necessity of constantly expanding my knowledge to keep pace with the latest advancements in the field.
+I am actively seeking Ph.D. opportunities, driven by my passion for continuous learning and skill development—especially in the **STEM** (Science, Technology, Engineering, and Mathematics) fields.
+I believe in constantly expanding my knowledge to keep pace with the latest advancements in the field.

 ---
 ## Projects, Technical Skills, and Fun Facts